simple-crypto/SMAesH-challenge/website/src/submission.md

 ```

 If this works, congrats!
 The evaluation server uses the same command (albeit
-with an additional `--attack-dataset-dir` argument), so you are ready to submit.you are ready to submit.you are ready to submit.you are ready to submit.
+with an additional `--attack-dataset-dir` argument), so you are ready to submit.

 If it does not work, for debugging, note that the `apptainer` mode prints the
 commands it runs, so you can see what happens.